-I didn’t have to think long and hard about an answer: yes, of course!
+So I didn’t have to think long and hard about an answer.

 Chicken, Cream & Mushrooms

-So here’s the plan: I make a brand new recipe for their website and they also do exactly the same for mine!
-We swapped a few recipe ideas and came to a quick decision.
-Irena and Cyna would make a creamy pot pie with mushrooms, I would prepare a chicken stroganoff.
+I make a brand new recipe for their website and they also do exactly the same for me!
+We swapped a few recipe ideas in emails and soon came to a quick decision.
+Irena and Cyna would make a creamy chicken pot pie with mushrooms, and I decided that I wanted to prepare a lush chicken stroganoff.